-- The longest staircase in the Guinness World Records can be found going up Niesen Mountain in Switzerland.
-But at 11,674 steps, it's pretty close to the daily target.
+- The longest staircase in the world can be found going up Niesen Mountain in Switzerland.
+At 11,674 steps, it's pretty close to the daily 10K target.

-- The current tallest building in the world — Burj Khalifa — has 2,909 steps to get to the 160th floor.
-Visitors aren’t allowed to use the stairs, but it’s an interesting thought when you look down at your pedometer and see 3,000 steps to know that you could have reached the top.
+- The tallest building in the world — Burj Khalifa in Dubai — has 2,909 steps to get to the 160th floor.

-- Every year the Empire State Building hosts a race up it's 1,860 steps.
-The fastest time was 9 minutes and 33 seconds.
+- Every year the Empire State Building hosts a race up it's 1,576 steps.
+The current record time is 9 minutes and 33 seconds.

 How Many Calories Have You Burned?

-Now for something a little more applicable to your daily life — calories burned!
-That depends on a lot of factors, but the American Council on Exercise (ACE) estimates that the average person burns 3,500 calories per week walking 10,000 steps a day.
-So that’s 500 calories a day!
+Now for something a little more applicable to your daily life.
+The exact number of calories you burn walking each day depends on several factors, but the American Council on Exercise estimates that the average person burns 3,500 calories per week walking 10,000 steps a day, or about 500 calories a day.

-But the more you turn up the intensity, the more calories you burn.
-If instead of focusing on shorter stints around your home or office (which still count toward your daily total number) you started taking more brisk walks around the block, you’d go from burning around 70 to 120 calories to 150 to 220 in 30 minutes (based on a 125-pound and 185-pound person).
+The more you turn up the intensity, the more calories you burn.
+For example, instead of focusing on shorter stints around your home or office (which still count toward your daily total steps), try taking more brisk walks around the block.
+That'll ratchet up your calorie burn from around 70 to 120 calories to 150 to 220 in 30 minutes, according to Harvard Health Publishing.

-The first week of this challenge you got a baseline number for about how many steps you typically walked in a day.
-Now, in the final week, it's time to see how far you can go!
+During the first week of this challenge you got a baseline number for how many steps you typically walked in a day.
+Now, in the final week, it's time to see how far you can go.

-Then share it with the Facebook Challenge Group!
+Then, share it with the Facebook Challenge Group.
 We want to hear about how far you walked and where.
 Did you find a gorgeous hiking trail?
-A cute farmers market to stroll through on the weekend?
-Or a new park to take the kids or pups to?
+A fun farmers' market to stroll through on the weekend?
+A new park to take the kids or pups to?

-1. Find some way to measure your daily steps.
 There are a lot of fitness trackers out there that you can either wear on your wrist or clip to your clothes.
-If you don't want to shell out the money for an expensive wearable that you may or may not use after the challenge, most smartphones will track your daily steps (as long as you carry it with you throughout the day, of course).
+If you don't want to shell out the money for an expensive wearable, most smartphones will track your daily steps (as long as you carry it with you throughout the day, of course).

-3. Join the LIVESTRONG.COM Challenge Facebook Group.
+Join the LIVESTRONG.com Challenge Facebook Group.
 We'll be posting lots of helpful info and tips, answering all your questions and connecting you to other members of the community who are joining you for the challenge.

-4. Post your progress to the group.
-Keep the rest of the community updated with your daily walking by posting screenshots of your step-counting app or photos of your fitness tracker or what you saw on your daily walk.
-Maybe you walked through the park at lunch or took a hike over the weekend.
-We want to see it!
+Put one foot in front of the other and stay active throughout the month.
+Then keep the Challenge Facebook Group updated with your daily walking by posting screenshots of your step-counting app or photos of your fitness tracker or what you saw on your daily walk.
+Maybe you walked through the park at lunch or took a hike over the weekend — we want to see it!